 1 year, full-time

 Next start date

 25 (20 E.U.; 5 non-E.U.)

 Please refer to the offer rounds/closing date webpage.

+There are opportunities in environmental economics, development economics and agricultural economics, and graduates have gone on to do PhDs or have found employment in government departments, international environmental and development agencies, in land and coastal area-management, and in renewable energy sectors."The natural resource sectors have proven to be quite resilient in the downturn with the Agriculture sector regaining all lost output that occurred at the time by 2011.
+Both the Agri-Food and the Marine sectors have in recent times have prepared extensive development strategies as part of the Food Harvest 2020 and the Ocean Wealth strategies.
 As a sector it differs from other sectors given both the dependence upon natural resources and degree to which outcomes within the sectors depend upon regulation.
 Given the disciplines historic strengths in environmental economics and public economics, a focus on the economics of the natural resource sectors seems a natural fit."

 -Prof. Cathal O’Donoghue, Head, Rural Economy and Development Programme, Teagasc"The Marine Institute would like to express its support for the new Masters being proposed ......
 The marine sector in Ireland has received increased attention in recent years.
 Its development as an economically active, commercially viable, environmentally and socially sustainable sector is in keeping with some of the most important European and Irish economic, social and environment policies."

 -Caroline Bocquel, Director Corporate Services, Marine Institute